 Following the acceptance of IFSD's report by the National Advisory Committee (NAC), IFSD was asked to undertake a follow-on study to identify options and plans for a change in structure and resources in FNCFS to transition agencies to an outcome-based approach based on well-being for thriving First Nations children.

-There are four parts to this project:
+There are five parts to this project:

-IFSD's ask to FNCFS agencies
+IFSD's ask to FNCFS agencies and First Nations

 IFSD is seeking approximately 10 FNCFS agencies and 10 First Nations to serve as representative case studies for Phase 3.

 Over the course of the project’s 1.5-year timeline, case studies will be asked to periodically share information (e.g., financial, operations), review materials (e.g., software tools), and share knowledge with IFSD during in-person meetings (in accordance with public health guidelines).
 IFSD suggests identifying a liaison person for this project to facilitate communication.

 1) Define representative sample of FNCFS agencies and First Nations.
 Prepare capital needs assessment.

 | || |